 You can use hibiscus flowers in the kitchen in so many unique ways!

 The flowers have a unique, tart, and slightly sweet cranberry-like flavor.
-The flowers make a bright red tea known as “hibiscus tea,” which is incredibly refreshing and delicious.
+The flowers make a bright red tea known as “hibiscus tea,” incredibly refreshing and delicious.

 Hibiscus flowers can also top desserts, salads, and drinks like iced tea to add color and interest.